tradle/why-hypercore/FAQ.md

 We know it is single-writer.
 But can same writer accidentally screw up the Hypercore while being executed from a second processes on the same machine?
 If so, it will present a significant design challenge in Serverless environment.

+*note* Talk to maf or andrew about this, but last I checked with them, there are transaction and locking tools in the hyperspace daemon to ensure correctness during multi-process access. -prf

 ### What is the biggest gotcha with Hypercore?

 Need help with this. @RangerMauve?